wayneashleyberry/wunderline/README.md

 }
 ```

-wunderlist-cli uses [rc](https://www.npmjs.com/package/rc) to load
+Wunderline uses [rc](https://www.npmjs.com/package/rc) to load configuration
-configuration options so there are [many more
+options so there are [many more
 options](https://www.npmjs.com/package/rc#standards) as to how and where you
 can store your config variables.